-Slime continues to be the most popular science experience among young children because it is easy to make and a lot of fun to play with.
+Slime continues to be the most popular science experiment among young children, because it is easy to make and a lot of fun to play with.
 But what is it?
 And what science lessons can you actually learn from it?

 Basic Slime Recipe

 - 5 oz of Elmer’s glue (one bottle)

 - ¼ teaspoon borax powder (sodium tetraborate- can be found in the laundry section of a store) or substitute with detergent warm water

 - Pour ½ bottle or a full bottle of glue into a bowl (depending on how much slime you want to make) and mix with about ¼ cup of water.
 (This is needed to make the glue more mixable).

 - In a separate bowl, mix ¼ teaspoon of borax powder into ½ cup of warm water.
 Mix well.
 This is called activator, because this is what makes the glue turn into slime!

 - Add in your activator to the glue mixture 1 teaspoon at a time until you reach your desired texture.
 Make sure to stir often.
 Be careful not to add too much activator, or your slime will become too firm!